Speedmaster vs Aqua Terra: Which Omega Should You Buy?

 3. Speedmaster Dark Side of the Moon

-The Speedmaster Dark Side of the Moon represents Omega’s modern reinterpretation of the Speedmaster using advanced materials.
-Introduced in 2013, this model uses a black ceramic case and dial, giving the watch a striking monochromatic appearance.
+Dark Side of the Moon is Omega’s high-tech take on the Speedmaster.
+Launched in 2013, it uses a black ceramic case and dial for a striking single-color look.

 Key Specifications